Evaluating Local Explanations using White-box Models: Local model-agnostic explanations and functionally-grounded evaluation

-Functionally-grounded evaluation methods of explanation techniques fall into two main categories: ablation methods and analysis of robustness.
-In \citet{hooker2018benchmark}, RemOve And Retrain (ROAR) is proposed to evaluate different explanations techniques that output saliency maps for neural network models.
-In this framework, the black-box model is retrained on an the auxiliary dataset that stripes pixels deemed important by explanations from the input.
-The accuracy of the explanations are calculated as the difference between the predicted class probabilities of the original and the auxiliary instance.
-The results show that explanations of VarGrad (\citet{adebayo2018sanity}) and SmoothGrad-Squared (\citet{smilkov2017smoothgrad}) outperform other explanation techniques.
-ROAR is computationally exhaustive as the underlying model needs to be retrained on a large auxiliary dataset.
-Another limitation of this evaluation methods is that the new auxiliary data and retrained black-box model deviate from the original data and model and can inhibit new structures and properties.
+To evaluate the quality of explanations, functionally-grounded methods have been proposed.
+We have classified these method into two main categories: ablation and robustness evaluation techniques. \textit{Ablation techniques} measure the sensitivity of the model's predicted value after the removal of features with high importance scores \citep{hsieh2021evaluations}.
+The rationale behind this evaluation method is that the more substantial the change of the model's predicted value following the removal of important features, the more accurate are the explanations.
+Different ablation techniques are proposed in the literature of explainability which are different variations of the Occlusion Sensitivity method proposed in \citep{zeiler2014visualizing}.
+Ablation techniques therefore measure the accuracy of explanations indirectly, meaning without access to the ground truth.
+One example of this technique is presented in \citep{hooker2018benchmark}.
+The authors propose RemOve And Retrain (ROAR) to evaluate different explanation techniques based on saliency maps.
+The black-box model is retrained on an auxiliary dataset that is striped of pixels deemed important by the explanations.
+The accuracy of the explanations is calculated as the difference between the predicted class probabilities of the original and the auxiliary instance.
+Methods such as ROAR are computationally expensive as the underlying model needs to be retrained on a large auxiliary data set.
+Another limitation of this evaluation method is that the new auxiliary data and retrained black-box model deviate from the original data and model and can exhibit new structures or properties.